Deepsikha-10/16S-rRNA-Microbiome-Analysis-Drosophila-melanogaster/README.md

 # Disclaimer

-This repository is intended solely to demonstrate technical skills and bioinformatics workflows.
-Project-specific datasets, metadata, and confidential research findings are intentionally omitted.
+This repository is intended solely to demonstrate technical skills and workflow.The project-specific datasets, metadata, and confidential research findings are intentionally omitted.
 The analytical pipeline presented here reflects general microbiome analysis practices and does not disclose proprietary or unpublished information.